corytu/coursera-r-mentoring/README.md

 # Coursera R Mentoring
-_Mentoring records and my helping articles on Coursera (Last update: September 8, 2018)_
+_Mentoring records and my helping articles on Coursera (Last update: July 29, 2019)_

 Some questions have been raised frequently in the Coursera [R Programming](https://www.coursera.org/learn/r-programming) course forum.
 Here I organized those questions and collected my replies to them.